shoaib2000857/Opencontribute/README.md

 - Search and Filter: Users can search for projects based on keywords and filter them by required skills.
 - Notifications: Users receive notifications for new project posts and replies in the discussion area.
 - Responsive Design: The application is designed to be responsive and user-friendly on various devices.
+- Secure Authentication: Clerk based authentication is used to provide secure authentication and user management

 ## Tech Stack

 - Next.js: A React framework for building server-rendered applications.
 - MongoDB: A NoSQL database for storing user and project data.
+- Clerk: The most comprehensive User Management Platform